FireTS/rbxts-transformer-macros/README.md

 ## How to define a property macro?
 Property macros must be in a ModuleScript (script.ts), and exported.
-A notable difference between property macros in runtime vs compile-time, compile-time property macros *can* yield.
-This isn't inherently a good or bad thing, but it can cause issues if you aren't aware of this.
+A notable difference between property macros in runtime wrappers vs compile-time, compile-time property macros *can* yield if the macro yields.
+This can be a good thing, but it can also cause issues if you aren't aware of it.
 ```ts
 import { $definePropMacros } from "rbxts-transformer-wrapper";